 Work with us to use flowers as a force for good

-We team up with corporates on corporate social responsibility (CSR) activities or team-building workshops.
+We team up with corporates on corporate social responsibility (CSR) activities or team-bonding workshops in Singapore.
 For example, Parkway Cancer Centre (PCC) launched a multi-faceted campaign to reach different groups of people with beautiful blooms.

 Angeline, assistant manager, marketing, at PCC explains: “Using pink flowers as a token of gift, as well as a symbol of pink, we distributed stalks of flowers, and BloomBack’s preserved flower keychains to our cancer patients, the general public, media partners as well as social influencers.
 There was a tag along card which shows how to perform a breast self examination, raising awareness for early detection of breast cancer.